czycha/Tumblr-Tag-Navigation/README.md

 Tumblr-Tag-Navigation
 =====================

 How to add user-defined tags to the navigation of a Tumblr theme.
+Check the example.html for a simple but compiled version of this.

 ## Step 1 - Create a Tumblr text variable